 Edit.
-Editing a file/folder in your source folder will be synced to the target.
-If you do the same changes in your target folder, the source will not pick up the changes.
+Editing a file/folder in the source will be synced to the target.
+If you change a file in the target folder, it won't change anything on the source.

 Move.
-Moving a file from a source folder to another source folder will be synced as moved.
-Moving a file from target A to target B will not be synced to target B’s source.
+Moving a file from a source folder to another source folder will be synced accordingly.
+Moving a file from target A to target B will not be synced on the source.

 Delete.
-Deleting a file from your source will be applied to the target.
+Deleting a file from the source deletes it in the target.
 Deleting any file in your target will be ignored and redownloaded from source to target immediately.

 Unsyncing your 1-way synced folders

-This action follows the behaviour of 2-way sync.
+This action follows the behavior of 2-way sync.

-Unsync from Cloud to Local: Your files will be deleted from your local but kept in the cloud
+1-way CSS (gray folders): Your files will be deleted locally but kept in the cloud

-Unsync from Local to Cloud: Your files will stay both local and cloud.
+1-way LSS (blue folders): Your files will stay both locally and in the cloud.

 You want to sync 2-way instead?
 Check out this guide to get started.